Grover531/hello-world/README.md

 # hello-world

-This repository will be populated with persanl projects.
+This repository will be populated with personal projects.